argonium/beetle-cli/README.md

 * export markdown &lt;filename&gt; - Set the session to export data to Markdown
 * export sql &lt;filename&gt; &lt;tablename&gt; -  - Set the session to export data to SQL
 * export toml &lt;filename&gt; - Set the session to export data to TOML
+* export tsv &lt;filename&gt; - Set the session to export data to tab-separated values
 * export xml &lt;filename&gt; - Set the session to export data to XML
 * export yaml &lt;filename&gt; - Set the session to export data to YAML
 * fake &lt;specification&gt; - Set the session input to fake data